Common Non-Negotiables In A Relationship | BetterHelp

 How relationship counseling may help

-While non-negotiables can guide people in their relationship decisions, many people still experience questions and concerns about their relationships.
+While non-negotiables can guide individuals in relationship decisions, many still experience questions and concerns about their relationships.
 When this occurs, individuals or couples may benefit from relationship counseling.
-Relationship counseling can help people assess their expectations and evaluate their current non-negotiables.
-This doesn’t necessarily mean changing one’s values but determining what is currently most important on one’s personal journey.
+Relationship counseling offers a safe, non-judgmental space in which couples can:

 Online relationship counseling